 Liver has both acute and chronic diseases which have global concern and their treatment has several limitations so the search for new drug to treat liver diseases is ongoing.
 Chronic Hepatitis and mortality due to liver cirrhosis and hepatocellular carcinoma is common in Pakistan.
-Cam Camel milk Lactoferrin has anti-inflammatory, antiviral, anti-carcinogenic properties.
+Cam Camel milk Lactoferrin has antiviral, anti-inflammatory, anti-carcinogenic properties.